ianxmason/git-commands/README.md

 ## Ammending a commit: git commit --amend

 - Now say you want to commit your changes, we can do this with `git add src/main.py` followed by `git commit -m "my commit message"`.
-- After commiting you realize actually there was a typo, you should have added `print("Test")`, not `print("test")`!
+- After commiting you realize that you forgot to use capital letters, you should have added `print("Test")`, not `print("test")`!
 Making a new commit with `git commit -m "typo"` would create a messy git history.
-Instead you can _amend_ the previous commit!
+Instead you can _amend_ the previous commit
   1. Make the change you want to include in the previous commit: change `print("test")` to `print("Test")`.
   2. Add the changes with `git add src/main.py`.
   3. Amend the previous commit by running `git commit --amend`.
 A text editor will open where you can